 Feb 17 - 26, 2016

-Engage with the vibrant Jewish culture and history of Cuba on our trips that include visits to Havana, Cienfuegos, Santa Clare, and Santiago de Cuba, as well as a domestic stop in Miami, Florida.
+Engage with the vibrant Jewish culture and history of Cuba on our trips that include visits to Havana, Cienfuegos, Santa Clara, and Santiago de Cuba, as well as a domestic stop in Miami, Florida.
 Meet with local Jewish community leaders and Cuban youth groups to learn about the diverse challenges they face and continue to overcome.
 Visit synagogues and major art institutions, and hear presentations by local and accompanying scholars.
 Led by Dr. Maritza Corrales, our trips consider the perspective of Jewish Cubans while exploring Cuba’s rich offering of art and architecture.